blagojevicboban/moodle-block_aipromptgen/README.md

   - Ensure Competencies and/or Outcomes are enabled.
   - Link competencies to the course or activities; define outcomes if needed.
   - Check role permissions to view competencies.
-- Language appears wrong in prompt:
-  - Use the Browse list to set a known language and ensure the hidden `languagecode` is set.
-  - Typed names are supported (with synonyms like “Serbian”), and the code is appended once.
-If you still see a mismatch, verify installed language packs and share the exact typed value to extend the mapping.
-- “Send to ChatGPT” button not visible:
-  - Configure the OpenAI API key under Site administration → Plugins → Blocks → AI for Teachers, then reload the page.

 Roadmap
-- Optional setting to “Force English output” regardless of selection.
 - Save user presets per course.
 - Integrations with external LLM providers (preview outputs).
 - Additional localized strings and templates